Characters: Yu-Gi-Oh! Main Characters

 - Sexier Alter Ego: Yugi is an adorkable cutie, but the spirit of the puzzle is a full out bishonen, who is far more successful at attracting Anzu's attention than Yugi.

-- Split Personality: Initially, he and Yami are presented as this.
+- Split Personality: Initially, he and Dark Yugi are presented as this.
 It turns out to be more of a case of...

-- Sharing a Body: It's revealed later that he has the soul of an 3000-year-old pharaoh living inside him, rather than just a dark "other" personality.
+- Sharing a Body: It's revealed later that he has the soul of a 3000-year-old king living inside him, rather than just a dark "other" personality.

 - Shrinking Violet: Used to be one, but The Power of Friendship helped him get better.

-- Soul Jar: He and the Millenium Puzzle are this for Dark Yugi.
+- Soul Jar: He and the Millennium Puzzle are this for Dark Yugi.

-- The Strategist: He's the Yugi that comes up with the pair's master strategies.
+- The Strategist: At least in the English dub of the anime, he's the Yugi that comes up with the pair's master strategies in Duel Monsters (in the manga they work it out together).
 He even beat the Egyptian God Cards and Atem through strategy.

 - Superpowered Evil Side: Definitely in the early manga (and Toei anime).